-Iditarod dog musher Dick Mackey started the truck stop many years ago, but the actual historic town of Coldfoot was originally a mining camp with the name of Slate Creek.
+Iditarod dog musher Dick Mackey started the truck stop many years ago, but the actual historic town of Coldfoot was originally a mining camp with the name of Slate Creek (closer to the Koyukuk river).
 Supposedly, its current name was secured about 1900 when gold-seeking prospectors navigating the Koyukuk River got the proverbial “cold feet” and would turn around.
-Besides the restaurant and gas station, Coldfoot also has a few overnight accommodations made from leftover modular pipeline construction camps.
-They are not fancy, but serve the purpose of a shelter.

 Across the highway to the west is the Coldfoot airport, where Coyote Air, owned by Dirk Nickisch and Danielle Tirrell (907.678.5995), offers many adventure seekers bush plane access to the remote regions of Alaska’s arctic.
 Flightseeing is also an option.